 First Time User?
-Sign Up Now
+Enroll now.

 Home > Health Library > Hair Loss

+Hair loss is hair that is thinning or is falling out of your scalp.
+It's fairly common.
 Everyone loses some hair every day.
 Losing up to 100 hairs a day is normal.

 Common causes of hair loss include: